QuentinRa/blog.quentinra.dev/tools/git/index.md

 * You can bring [Microsoft IA - GitHub Copilot](https://copilot.github.com/) inside VSCode ([I enjoyed this feedback](https://www.sitepoint.com/github-copilot-ai-pair-programming/)).

 * As you could see with [Memorize](https://github.com/lgs-games/memorize), the repository's language is Markdown, which is unusual as Markdown isn't considered to be a programming language.
-You do that tweaking the file [.gitattributes](https://github.com/lgs-games/memorize/blob/master/.gitattributes) while following [linguist documentation](https://github.com/github/linguist/tree/master/docs).
+You do that by tweaking the file [.gitattributes](https://github.com/lgs-games/memorize/blob/master/.gitattributes) while following [linguist documentation](https://github.com/github/linguist/tree/master/docs).

 * You can make a [card for a repository](https://github.com/anuraghazra/github-readme-stats#repo-card-exclusive-options)